Jennie Denney, AMFT | Therapist in San Clemente, CA

 I work with:

-Teens and adults experiencing trauma, overwhelm, or burnout
+Teens and adults experiencing anxiety, trauma, overwhelm, burnout, or major life transitions

 Individuals and families navigating self-harm recovery

-Adults moving through faith transitions or spiritual deconstruction
+Adults moving through faith deconstruction or spiritual deconstruction

 Mothers facing emotional overload, maternal mental health concerns, identity shifts, and the stress of caregiving